benlipkin/braincode/README.md

   -b, --debug
 ```

-note: BASE_PATH must be specified to match setup.sh if changed from default.
+_Note: BASE_PATH must be specified to match setup.sh if changed from default._

 **Sample calls**